The Index of Dirac Operators on Incomplete Edge Spaces: Mapping properties of

 where $\pi(\eta, i, \pm)$ is orthogonal projection in $L^{2}(Z, \SPB_{0, y}, k_{y})$ onto $\phi_{i, \pm}$.
 We thus have

 where $\Pi^{*}(\eta, i) \lp

-\rp = a \phi_{i, +} + b\phi_{i, -}.$
+\rp = a \phi_{i, +} + b\phi_{i, -}$.

-\subsection{Proof of Theorem \ref{thm:essential} and the generalized inverse of $\eth$}
+\subsection{Proof of Theorem \ref{thm:essential} and the generalized inverse of $\boldsymbol{\eth}$}

-In this section we will prove Theorem \ref{thm:essential} and describe the properties of the integral kernel of the generalized inverse of $\eth$.
+In this section we will prove Theorem \ref{thm:essential} and describe the properties of the integral kernel of the generalized inverse of~$\eth$.
 We start by recalling the statement for the convenience of the reader:

-\begin{theorem} Assume that $\eth$ is a Dirac operator on a spin incomplete edge space $(M,g),$ satisfying Assumption \ref{thm:assumption}, then the unbounded operator $\eth$ on $L^{2}(M; \SPB)$ with core domain $C^{\infty}_{c}(M; \SPB)$ is essentially self-adjoint.
+\begin{Theorem} Assume that $\eth$ is a Dirac operator on a spin incomplete edge space $(M,g)$, sa\-tis\-fying Assumption~{\rm \ref{thm:assumption}}, then the unbounded operator $\eth$ on $L^{2}(M; \SPB)$ with core domain $C^{\infty}_{c}(M; \SPB)$ is essentially self-adjoint.
 Moreover, letting $\mathcal{D}$ denote the domain of this self-adjoint extension, the map

-is Fredholm. \end{theorem}
+is Fredholm. \end{Theorem}